pmb-7684/ST558_Project_3/README.md

 59. abs_title_sentiment_polarity: Absolute polarity level
 60. shares: Number of shares (target)

 In this project, subsets by data_channel_is_* were produced for automating RMarkdown reports.
 Predictive models used include linear regression models,  random forest model, and boosted tree.
-These models were constructed on training data set and than tested on test data set.
+These models were constructed on training data set and than tested on testing data set.
 The best model was selected based on lowest RMSE.

 List of packages used:

-    pull from final report
+1. `caret`         To run the Regression and ensemble methods with Train/Split and cross validation.
+2. `dplyr`         A part of the `tidyverse` used for manipulating data.
+3. `GGally`        To create ggcorr() and ggpairs() correlation plots .
+4. `glmnet`        To access best subset selection.
+5. `ggplot2`       A part of the `tidyverse` used for creating graphics.
+6. `gridextra`     To plot with multiple grid objects.
+7. `gt`            To test a  low-dimensional null hypothesis against high-dimensional alternative models.
+8. `knitr`         To get nice table printing formats, mainly for the contingency tables.
+9. `leaps`         To identify different best models of different sizes.
+10. `markdown`     To render several output formats.
+11. `MASS`         To access forward and backward selection algorithms
+12. `randomforest` To access random forest algorithms
+13. `tidyr`        A part of the `tidyverse` used for data cleaning

 Links to the generated analyses.

-    The analysis for Lifestyle articles is available [here].
+    The analysis for [Lifestyle articles is available here.]
-    The analysis for Entertainment articles is available [here].
+    The analysis for [Entertainment articles is available here.]
-    The analysis for Business articles is available [here].
+    The analysis for [Business articles is available here.]
-    The analysis for Social media articles is available [here].
+    The analysis for [Social media articles is available here.]
-    The analysis for Tech articles is available [here].
+    The analysis for [Tech articles is available here.]
-    The analysis for World articles is available [here].
+    The analysis for [World articles is available here.]

 Code used to create the analyses.
 ```